datawhores/OF-Scraper/README.md

 After it asks for your user agent, it will ask for your `x-bc` token.
 You should also be able to find this in the `Request Headers` section.

-You're all set and you can now use `onlyfans-scraper`.
+You're all set and you can now use `ofscraper`.

 ## Usage

-Whenever you want to run the program, all you need to do is type `onlyfans-scraper` in your terminal:
+Whenever you want to run the program, all you need to do is type `ofscraper` in your terminal:

 ```
-onlyfans-scraper
+ofscraper
 ```

 That's it.
 It's that simple.